Elevating your game: How To Choose A Ping Pong Paddle / Table Tennis Racket – Buyer’s Guide 2018

 A. Get educated – Read this buyer’s guide;

-B. Pick a quality ping pong paddle – Aim for the best tennis racket for your money.
+B. Pick a quality ping pong paddle – Aim for the best table tennis racket for your money.

 PART I: THE BASICS